predsci/CHMAP/CHD-mkdocs/docs/db/db.md

     <code>alembic upgrade "revision"</code>
     <code>alembic downgrade "revision"</code>
         * "revision" refers to the first 3+ identifying characters from the specific script
+* 5.) to create new update scripts
+    <code>alembic revision -m "revision name"</code>
+    * edit this script with the upgrade/downgrade necessary

 ## Database Schema